Conte-Ecology/visualizationMaps/README.md

 # Workflow
+The overall workflow is split into two sections.
+Site-specific processing is completed within each individual project directory to generate a universally formatted output.
+The output is then processed by the common linear referencing process.

-Raw data are processed within the project-specific sub-directories.
-This work includes generating a spatial flowlines layer that is both representative of the study area and functions within the linear referencing functions.
-Stream structure data is accessed to generate a common output format used to drive the linear referencing process.
-Raw data processing is unique to each project.
+The project-specific work involves generating a spatial flowlines layer that is both representative of the study area and functions within the linear referencing functions.
+Stream structure data is accessed to generate the common output format (called an event table) used to drive the linear referencing process.
+Typically, each time a new dataset is included (widths, sections, antennae, etc.), a new script is written for the process.
+These project-specific tasks are outlined within the individual project directories.

 The "Linear Referencing" and "Finalize Products" sections below are universal to all projects.
+Output from the individual directories is used to drive the spatial processing.
 <br><br>